MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/troubleshooting.md

 ## Sign-in

 ### Browser shows "Resources for partners" page when signing in to Partner Center
-After going to Partner Center/Collaborate and entering your username and password, you are being redirected to [Resources for partners](https://partner.microsoft.com/en-us/dashboard/directory) page.
+After navigating to Collaborate dashboard and entering your username and password, you are being redirected to [Resources for partners](https://partner.microsoft.com/en-us/dashboard/directory) page.

 #### Fixes/Workarounds